YukiAtsusaka/cWise/README.md

 #> 5 -0.19410532 0      1  19 1 0.1 0.15
 #> 6 -0.34926673 0      1  25 1 0.1 0.15
 ```

+To run a regression with the sensitive trait as a predictor, one can specify the formula: `Outcome ~ Cov1 + ... + CovN + CrosswiseResponse + AnchorResponse` as follows:

 ```r
 m2 <- cmreg.p(V~age+female+Y+A, p=0.1, p.prime=0.15, data=cmdata3)